Boris Said: 2015–2017: 2 planned retirements, Go FAS Racing, Joe Gibbs Racing, and Circle Sport-TMG

 For 2015, he returned to the No. 32 for the fourth straight year to run Sonoma and Watkins Glen.
 At Sonoma, he finished 26th.
 In early March 2015, Said was picked to drive the No. 54 Monster Energy car in the Xfinity Series for Joe Gibbs Racing, substituting for an injured Kyle Busch.
 Said raced at Talladega, both Iowa races, Chicagoland, Mid-Ohio, Road America and Kentucky in the 2015 season.
-At Talladega during the Aaron's 312, Said ran as high as second, but as the race got competitive during the final 25 laps, he finished 16th.
+At Talladega during the Aaron's 312, Said ran as high as second, but as the race got competitive during the final 25 laps, he finished sixteenth.
 At Iowa, Said brought home a top-24 finish.
 Because Busch returned earlier than expected, Said was not needed for the Chicagoland races and the next Iowa race.
 However, Said was called on to replace Busch during the three road-course events including the Zippo 200, as Busch withdrew from that race to continue his healing process of his leg.
 His best finish in the No. 54 was a fourth at Watkins Glen during the 2015 Zippo 200.
 In the last of his starts in the JGR No. 54 at Road America, Said announced that it could likely be his final NASCAR start.
 This had appeared to be the case as Said did not enter the 2016 Toyota/Save Mart 350 (Patrick Carpentier was instead in the No. 32), which was the first time since 1998 that he was not entered in the Cup Series race at Sonoma, and the first time since 1999 that he was not in the race itself.
 However, Said did end up returning to the No. 32 at Watkins Glen, and he would finish 24th.

 With Go FAS Racing hiring one full season driver, Matt DiBenedetto, for the first time in 2017, Said was left out of the No. 32.
 On June 20, 2017, Said announced that he would drive the No. 33 Chevrolet SS for Circle Sport – The Motorsports Group for Sonoma, replacing Jeffrey Earnhardt.
 This was the first Cup Series team that Said drove for in the last 5 years other than GFR.
-He ran as high as 12th at Sonoma and finished 29th.
+He ran as high as twelfth at Sonoma and finished 29th.
 Later that season, Said announced during the week of the Watkins Glen race that the 2017 I Love New York 355 at The Glen would be his final NASCAR race.
-He finished 30th in that race.
+He finished thirtieth in that race.